renakdup/simple-dic/README.md

 - [x] Add code coverage badge
 - [ ] Add descriptions in the code for functions.
 - [ ] Choose codestyle
-- [ ] Add on packegist
+- [x] Add on packagist
-- [ ] Add if class exist checks in the Container file?
+- [ ] Add if class exists checks in the Container file?
 - [ ] Rename Container.php to SimpleContainer.php
 - [ ] Show stack trace when I have a debug only?
 - [ ] PHP 8 named arguments and autowiring.